-Call: Cluster 6 Call 02 - two stage

-Specific conditions

-Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
+Call: Cluster 6 Ca ıll 02 - two stage Specific conditions S Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 18.00 million.

-Type of Action Innovation Actions

-Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos, nor names of personnel in Part B of their first stage application (see General Annex E).
+Type of Action Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos nor names of personnel in the proposal abstract and Part B of their first-stage application (see General Annex E).
 Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The Joint Research Centre (JRC) may participate as member of the consortium selected for funding.
 If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
-Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B.
+Technology Readiness Level Activities are expected to achieve TRL 6-7 by the end of the project - see General Annex B. Procedure The procedure is described in General Annex F. The following exceptions apply: This topic is part of the blind evaluation pilot under which first stage proposals will be evaluated blindly.